2004

 Europa Park

-Mark had suggested earlier in the day that everyone to the World of Diamonds walkthrough.
-This didn't do much for me, though I can see why others would like it.
-The one interesting thing about it, though, is that it shares a building with both the log flume and the powered coaster, with superb results.
-As I mentioned in my diary from Hansa Park, I really like when parks design rides to interact with each other, as I believe it adds excitement value, even if it makes them somewhat of a challenge to photograph.
+Mark had suggested earlier in the day that nobody should miss the World of Diamonds walkthrough.
+While the experience didn't do much for me it had obvious appeal for those who appreciate fine jewellery.
+The one interesting thing that did catch my eye was the proximity to both the log flume and the powered coaster.
+As I mentioned in my diary from earlier in the week I really like when parks design their attractions to interact with each other, even if it does make them challenging to photograph.

-Neither Andrew or I had ever seen a laser show before, so we went into the Time Travel show.
-The concept is pretty simple; brightly flashing laser beams draw colourful images right in front of you.
-I really liked this, though Andrew was bored by it.
+We finished up the afternoon with a visit to the Time Travel laser show.
+The concept here is pretty simple; brightly flashing laser beams draw colourful images right in front of you.
+I really liked this, though Andrew found it acutely dull.
+To each their own, I suppose.